 1 Most (but potentially not all) of these asbestos defendants filed bankruptcy as a result of asbestos.
 We have attempted to include each corporation once (rather than counting multiple subsidiaries).
+The Academy monograph list excludes the Asbestos Claims Management Corp.
+(New National Gypsum Co.), which filed bankruptcy in 2002.
+(Old) National Gypsum Company originally filed for bankruptcy in 1990 and was included in the original Academy Monograph list, p.17.

-2 Including subsidiaries Desseaux Corporation and Nitram Liquidators, Inc.
+2 Including subsidiaries Desseaux Corporation and Nitram Liquidaors, Inc.